posita/dyce/docs/countin.md

 ``dyce`` remains opinionated about ordering.
 For non-critical contexts, ``dyce`` will attempt a “natural” ordering based on the string representation of each outcome if relative values are indeterminate.
-This is to accommodate symbolic expressions whose relative values are often unknowable:
+This is to accommodate symbolic expressions whose relative values are often unknowable.

 ``` python
 >>> expr = sympy.abc.x < sympy.abc.x * 3 ; expr